We believe that everyone has the right to be themselves and that this right is accepted by all.

 Our school behaviour policy and award system are based on a fair and consistent approach in which all pupils are encouraged to take responsibility for their actions.
 Staff act as positive role models for children and focus on helping our pupils achieve their aims.
 We expect everyone in school to treat each other as they would wish to be treated themselves.

 Assemblies and lessons look at important events in the news and time is used to discuss and tackle issues.
-Black History Month materials are used widely in October and we also make sure that we help our children to explore historic events such as general elections, the anniversary of the end of WWII, the Olympic Games and the Queen’s reign.
+Black History Month materials are used widely in October and we also make sure that we help our children to explore historic events such as general elections, the anniversary of the end of WWII, the Olympic Games, the previous Queen’s reign and the King’s upcoming coronation.